lohitpt252003/backend-for-annaforces/api/README.md

 **Method:** `GET`

-**Description:** Retrieves detailed information about a specific submission, including code, status, and test case results.
-Requires a valid JWT in the Authorization header.
+**Description:** Retrieves detailed information about a specific submission.
+Access to submissions for problems in running contests is restricted.

+**Authorization Header:**

+`Authorization: Bearer <your_jwt_token>`

 **URL Parameters:**

 - `submission_id`: The ID of the submission to retrieve.

-**Authorization Header:**

-`Authorization: Bearer <your_jwt_token>`

 **Success Response:**